magnusdv/verbalisr/README.md

 This output shows that 16 and 17 are simultaneous first cousins once removed and second cousins.
-Below each description follows the corresponding path, with its oldest shared ancestor(s) indicated in brackets.
-Paths with two ancestors on top contribute *full* relationships, otherwise the contribution is a *half* relationship.
+Below each description follows the corresponding path, with its top-most shared ancestor(s) indicated in brackets.
+The first path has one ancestor on top, `[4]`, indicating a *half* relationship, while the second has two ancestors on top, `[1,2]`, contributing a *full* relationship.

 ## A bigger example: The royal Habsburg family